Bernard Moitessier: Solo around the world

 Discussions between Moitessier and his friends Bill King and Loïck Fougeron about a solo non-stop trip around the world came to the notice of Robin Knox-Johnston who also started preparations before the Sunday Times offered their Golden Globe award for the first to circumnavigate alone, nonstop, and unassisted, and for the fastest elapsed time.
 Somewhat reluctantly, Moitessier decided to sail Joshua to Plymouth to meet the criterion for the race of leaving from an English port, but left months after several smaller and therefore slower boats.

 He departed Plymouth on August 23, 1968 and, after a quick passage south, he was off the Cape of Good Hope by October 20, 1968.
 In the process of transferring a canister of film and reports for the Sunday Times to a freighter, he allowed the bow of Joshua to be drawn into the stern of the ship, bending the bowsprit, which he was able to fix with winches on board.
 A couple of days later Joshua was knocked flat by a breaking wave but he was able to recover the damage.
-A succession of gales and calm periods characterised his trip through the Southern Ocean till he passed Cape Horn on 5 Feb 1969.
-In all this time he got no feedback on the progress of other competitors from local radio stations.
+A succession of gales and calm periods characterised his trip through the Southern Ocean until he passed Cape Horn on 5 February 1969.
+During all of that time, he had not received any feedback on the progress of other competitors from local radio stations.

-After the period of calms in the Indian Ocean, where Moitessier became depressed and discovered yoga as a means of controlling his moods, he started to think of not returning to Europe, which he saw as a cause of many of his worries.
+During a calm period in the Indian Ocean, Moitessier became depressed and discovered yoga as a means of controlling his moods.
+At this time, he started to consider not returning to Europe, which he saw as a cause of many of his worries.
 The idea of continuing his voyage on again to the Galapagos Islands strengthened as he passed through the Pacific, though he was still determined to complete the circumnavigation first.
-Finally, having passed Cape Horn, he had a crisis when a south-easterly gale started blowing him north again, and his account of his thought processes before he turned for the Cape of Good Hope reflects inner turmoil.
+Having passed Cape Horn, he faced a crisis when a south-easterly gale started blowing him north again, and his account of his thought processes before he turned for the Cape of Good Hope reflects inner turmoil.
 However, the manner of his resignation, as he tells the story, is a key part of his reputation.
-By firing a note using a slingshot onto the deck of a passing ship, he was able to get a message to his London Times correspondent, stating: "parce que je suis heureux en mer et peut-être pour sauver mon âme" ("because I am happy at sea and perhaps to save my soul").
+By firing a note using a slingshot onto the deck of a passing ship, he was able to get a message to his Sunday Times correspondent, stating: "parce que je suis heureux en mer et peut-être pour sauver mon âme" ("because I am happy at sea and perhaps to save my soul").